If the doctor has agreed that you need medication on a long-term basis, you can ask for a repeat prescription.

 Request a Prescription

-If you are not yet signed up for online services you can use the form to the right / below to request a prescription.
+If you are not yet signed up for online services you can use the form HERE to submit a request.
 Please ensure you fill out each section accurately.

 Electronic Prescribing Service

 This practice is set up for the electronic prescription service.

 This means that for most patients we can send your prescription to your chosen chemist directly saving you having to come down to the surgery.

 To get your prescription sent to your chosen pharmacy you will have to ask reception to sign up.